JohnRushKucharski/climate-data/README.md

 ## Basic Usage
 climate-data is intended use is as a library within a python script (or jupyter notebook).

-The following code builds a request (i.e. *small_request*) for 2 years of simulated monthly near-surface air temperture data from a single CMIP6 experiment-model pair in a box around 1N, 1W, 0S, 1E degrees latitude and longitude and downloads it from the CDS API.
+The following code builds a *CMIP6Request* named *small_request*.
+This request is used to download (using the *CMIP6Request.download* function) 2 years of monthly near-surface air temperture data from a CMIP6 experiment-model pair (i.e. historical- ACCESS_CM2) within a bounding box around 1N, 1W, 0S, 1E degrees latitude and longitude from the CDS API.

 ```python
 import climate_data.copernicus.cmip6 as cmip6